pilacorp/go-credential-sdk/README.md

   address they control, and hand over a valid proof. `true` then means "that address anchored this" — true, and worthless.

-`TxHash` and `Proof` are safe to take from the bundle: they only decide *where to look*.
-With the leaf and the issuer established independently, a bundle pointing at the wrong transaction simply fails.
+`TxHash`, `Proof` and `ContractAddress` are safe to take from the bundle: they cannot make a false claim verify.
+A bad one yields `false`, or an error — `ErrTxNotFound` for an unknown hash, `ErrUntrustedContract` for an untrusted pin — so cap retries on `ErrTxNotFound` when the hash came from the holder.

 ### Reading the result